 - be aware that physical contact with a child or young person may be misinterpreted.

 - co-operate within the Birmingham Buddhist Centre Child protection policy.

 - give guidance and support to less experienced helpers, colleagues and volunteers.

-- challenge unacceptable behaviour and report all allegations/suspicions of abuse to the Birmingham Buddhist Centre’s Safeguarding Officer.
+- challenge unacceptable behaviour and report all allegations/suspicions of abuse to the Birmingham Buddhist Centre’s Safeguarding officers, Maitrisara or Dharmashalin.

-- ensure that, whenever possible, there is more than one adult present during activities with children or at least that we are within sight or hearing of others.
-(This is for my own protection as well as for the protection of children and young people in our care.)
+- This is for my own protection as well as for the protection of children and young people in our care.

-- allow someone who is likely to pose a risk to children to have contact with children (i.e. aknown sex offender or someone who has disclosed sexual interest in children).
+- allow someone who is likely to pose a risk to children to have contact with children (ie someone known to have a conviction for sexual or violent offences, or someone who has disclosed a sexual interest in children).

 - have inappropriate physical or verbal contact with children or young people.

 - allow myself to be left alone in a room with a person under 18

 - ask a person under 18 for their phone number, or attempt to contact them via email, messaging services or social media, without the permission of their parent or guardian.